chef-boneyard/chef-web-docs-2016/step_analytics_rules/step_analytics_rules_types_unnamed.rst

 .. code-block:: ruby

-   rule on action when
+   rule on action
-     data.name="app1"
+   when
+     entity_name = "app1"
    then
      set(#foo, "100")
    end